seancrwhite/music-genre-predictor/README.md

 -`git commit -am "A quick message about what you've changed"`

-You'll want to checkout the original branch and pull any changes that have been made to the code while you were editting:
+You'll want to checkout the original branch and pull any changes that have been made to the code while you were editing:

 -`git checkout
 git pull`